libretro/docs/docs/guides/netplay-faq.md

 Does PSX / N64 / Dreamcast / Gamecube / Wii / 3DS netplay work?

-- No, currently the performance requirements and save state sizes make this too problematic at the moment.
+- No, the performance requirements make the current model unsuitable for those.

 Can I play GB / GBC / GBA / PSP / 3DS games with multiple people via RetroArch Netplay?

 - No, RetroArch's netplay is not link-cable emulation, GB, GBA, PSP netplay are currently not possible with our implementation.
-One notable exception is same game GB/GBC Netplay via the TGB-Dual core.
+One notable exception is same game GB/GBC Netplay via the TGB-Dual and Sameboy cores.

 Can I trade pokemons via RetroArch Netplay?